-European Commission proposal to strengthen VAT cooperation
+European Commission proposal to strengthen VAT cooperation21 December 2017

 On 30 November 2017, the European Commission published a proposal for a Council Regulation amending the EU Regulation regarding measures to strengthen cooperation in the field of VAT.